junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 <br>

-### Chapter 10: The Brightest Light
+### Chap.
+6: The Brightest Light

-**(outline: Cas uses up his power, is still dying, angel/Dumah comes to explain+offer Heaven in their command, Dean's soul is the brightest light, Dean can save him but only if he let himself be honest with his feelings, Dean uses his soul to touch Cas and purify/save Cas, don't need to say love but so much more than love, there is no word for them even "love", all HE)**
+> Cas uses up his power, is still dying, angel/Dumah comes to explain+offer Heaven in their command, Dean's soul is the brightest light, Dean can save him but only if he let himself be honest with his feelings, Dean uses his soul to touch Cas and purify/save Cas, don't need to say love but so much more than love, there is no word for them even "love", all HE

 #### draft notes

-Dean: You fixed me so many times, it's my turn now.
+Dean: You saved me so many times, it's my turn now.

 <br>

 ### Epilogue: Inherit the World

-**(outline: heaven in their command, earth seems fine, TFW go to beach finally, with matching shirts and toes in the sands like Dean always imagined)**
+> heaven in their command, earth seems fine, TFW go to beach finally, with matching shirts and toes in the sands like Dean always imagined

 <br>

+###### [END]

+### Timestamp 1: The Roadhouse

+> souls in heaven starts getting out of control, TFW thinks it's a case but run into Jo/Ellen/Ash/Bobby

+### Timestamp 2: The Novaks

+> Jimmy/Amelia get down, reunite with Claire, Jimmy/Cas tension; Dean helps handle Cas/Claire relationship
+>
+> (gradually increase intensity between Dean/Cas, more intimate and close as surrounding people become more intimate: friends (Ellen/Jo/Bobby) to daughter (Claire) to parents (John/Mary), Dean introduce Cas to every aspect of his life, vice versa with Claire)

+### Timestamp 3: The Winchesters

+> Heaven gets even more loose, John/Mary get down, Winchesters happy reunion dinner, like in show; but include Cas as part of family, formally, in front of parents

+### Timestamp 4: Evil Never Rests

+> Charlie comes down and reunite, demons and ghosts of Frankenstein family know Heaven is dying, go out for a Carnival, Crowley headache, calls for TFW help

-### Bonus: Jellyfish
+### Timestamp 5: Jellyfish

-**(outline: normal day, aquarium, maybe a case?
-"What is it with the jellyfish?")**
+> normal day, aquarium, maybe a case? a date?
+>
+> "What is it with the jellyfish?"

 <br>

-## Draft Notes

-**<u>Complete Outline</u>**: get Lucifer→help Lucifer recover (Lucifer suggest get Michael but they refuse)→daily episode with ghost&demon(+surprise reunions+troubles)→(Cas+situation get worse, Heaven can't wait longer) get Michael→help them make peace→they align to destroy world→S/D say yes, kill each other, heaven is saved, Cas thought they died, go to Heaven/vail to find them, let them decide if they want back→TFW back together, heaven on their command, thought problem solved, Cas is still dying→Dean use his soul power heal Cas, soul-grace dance, Cas is saved, TFW HE

-**<u>destiel relationship arc</u>**: start with best friends, Dean "I need you" "family/brother", Cas already love Dean more than anything including the world → still keep the "love" to be just friendship/family love, not romantic love, still friend-family-brotherly love, but make Dean gradually realize what does that mean: no definition, but can be weighed, "everything has a price", Dean figures how much he would be willing to sacrifice to trade/sacrifice for Cas, just as much as his any other family member and more, so even if he doesn't admit, his action is already saying out loud: he is willing to sacrifice anything including Sam and his own life and the world for Cas (no need for verbal confession unless vibe feels right)